PHILIPP111007/phils_network/README.md

 2. Dark theme

-3. Lazy loading of posts
+3. Lazy loading of posts and messages

 4. You can create a conversation and chat with friends